 C-Funds are allocated based on a formula that takes into account land area, population, and rural road mileage.

-By law, CTCs must spend at least 25 percent of their C-Funds (2.66 cents) on the state highway system for construction, improvements, and maintenance.
-The new money implemented under Act 40 (an additional 1.33 cents to the C-Fund) must be used exclusively for repairs, maintenance, and improvements to the State Highway System.
+By law, CTCs must spend at least 33 percent of their C-Funds (3.99 cents from gasoline user fee) on the state highway system for construction, improvements, and maintenance.

 Local Option Taxes